udaykiran6463/Weather-App/README.md

 3. Commit your changes (`git commit -am 'Add your feature'`).
 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a pull request.

-## Credits

-This project is developed by [uday kiran Pillalamarri] and contributions from the open-source community.